mazzalab/fastqrepair/docs/usage.md

 ## Samplesheet input

-You will need to create a samplesheet that will be provided in input to `fastqrepair` as a `--input` parameter:
+You will need to create a samplesheet that will be provided to `fastqrepair` as a `--input` parameter:

 ```bash
 --input '[path to samplesheet file]'